In this article:

 Most-Asked Questions About Frostbite

 Can cayenne pepper help in treating frostbite?

 Cayenne pepper contains capsaicin that helps in treating frostbite by enhancing blood circulation in the body.
 It can be administered topically or orally.
-However, there has been no scientific study establishing the role of cayenne pepper in treating frostbite.
+However, no scientific study has established the role of cayenne pepper in treating frostbite.

 Can frostbite lead to amputation?

 Extreme frostbite can cause gangrene formation (death of tissue).
 Extremities affected with gangrene need to be amputated to prevent the spread of disease to the whole body.

 What is the difference between chilblains, frostnip, and frostbite?

 The formation of colored patches on the skin as a reaction to cold temperatures is known as chilblain.
 The affected areas develop a rash and swell up.
 However, it improves in a few weeks if warm conditions are provided.

 Frostnip is the freezing of the outer layers of the skin.
 This occurs in cold weather due to improper blood supply through constricted blood vessels.
 The skin turns whitish and becomes numb.
 It is the first stage of frostbite and is easily reversible.